 - The green stuff: this is just their last meal…nothing to worry about!
 Tomalley is considered a delicacy by some!

 - The red stuff: Roe, these are their eggs…you lucked out and got a female lobster with eggs.
 YUMMY!

 - The black stuff: you have under-cooked a female lobster.
 Simply wash away and cook for another few minutes.

 In my time cooking and eating lobster, I have learned a few things about live lobster and dead lobster.
 Cooking for the right amount of time has been paramount, REGARDLESS!

 Recently, I decided to ship myself (in Chicago) a softer-shelled lobster, knowing that there was a good chance that a couple would pass in transit.
 I shipped 10, and what do you know, upon arrival, only 3 survived.
 I was not happy, I was hoping more would make it.
-2, I decided to throw away because they had been damaged in transit, cracked.
+I decided to throw two of them away because they had been damaged in transit, cracked.
 The rest, I steamed on the grill (my own little way).

 With that, I always expect every lobster to be alive upon arrival.
 In most cases, that will happen, BUT, I will always keep in mind that if the lobsters were cool upon arrival, well intact, and nothing malodorous was coming from the box, I am good to cook and EAT.

 If you happen to receive a lobster from us that has passed in transit, CALL US (866.562.4817) or EMAIL; firstname.lastname@example.org.
 We can help answer any hesitations you may have.